RoboTAG: End-to-end Robot Configuration Estimation via Topological Alignment Graph: Experiments

 Same to~\cite{robopose,goswami2025robopepp,holistic}, we train and evaluate the method on DREAM~\cite{dream}.
 For the three robots (Panda, Kuka, and Baxter), we train on the synthetic DR-train split.
 For Panda, the model is evaluated on two synthetic sets, DR and Photo, and four real-world sets (3C-AK, 3C-XK, 3C-RS, ORB); for Kuka, the eval set is DR and Photo; for Baxter, the eval set is DR. As the submodules of our TAG, the 2D backbone is initialized from the rootnet of~\cite{holistic} trained on the DepthNet task, and the 3D backbone is the pre-trained DepthAnything-V2~\cite{depth_anything_v2} Tiny.
 All of the weights are trainable during our training phases.

 We train our model on 8 NVIDIA L40S GPUs with 46GB memory each, and training converges in 3 days.
-Our model is trained for 2 stages.
-In the first stage, we train the model in a hybrid manner with both cross-dimensional consistency losses and supervised losses on the annotated DR train sets.
-The learning rate is set to $1.2{-4}$ with a global batch size of 128 and the model is trained for 80 epochs with a decay rate of 0.95.
-In the second stage, we train the model in a pure self-supervised manner with only cross-dimensional consistency losses on the unannotated real world sets.
+We train the model in a hybrid manner with both cross-dimensional consistency losses and supervised losses on the annotated DR train sets.
+The learning rate is set to $1.2e^{-4}$ with a global batch size of 128, and the model is trained for 80 epochs with a decay rate of 0.95.
+For cases where real-world images are available (e.g. Panda 3C), we then train the model with only cross-dimensional consistency losses without labels.
 No other annotations or new data are introduced.
-The learning rate is set to $1.0e^{-6}$ with a batch size of 128 and the model is trained for 20 epochs with a decay rate of 0.95.
-Our result is averaged from 3 runs with different random seeds.
-Code is appended in the supplementary material.
+The learning rate is set to $1.0e^{-6}$ with a batch size of 128, and the model is trained for 20 epochs with a decay rate of 0.95.
+More details can be found in the Supplementary Material.